Horiatu/ColorContrast/ColorContrast/readme.md

 The toolbar menu offers choices for 10 challenged visions and some effects.

 ​A sample Text window lets you better see the look of your choices of color.

+It offers up to 3 choices for foreground colors with AAA compliant contrast.